entiros/starlify-connector-template/README.md

    - Description: This model represents a system in Starlify.
    - Usage: The `StarlifySystem` model is used to create systems with the following attributes:

      - `externalId`: The external identifier for the system.
-This should be something unique that can identify the specified system from the external data source.
-The uniqueness is constrained within a workspace in Starlify.
+This should be something **unique** and **deterministic** that can identify the specified system from the external data source.
      - `name`: The name of the system.
 The name should be unique among the other systems in a network.
      - `description`: A description of the system.

-   - Example Implementation:
+   - Example instantiation:

      ```java
      import com.starlify.connector.model.StarlifySystem;